ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Tag/demo/Basic.md

 ## en-US

-Usage of basic Tag, and it could be closable by set `closable` property.
+Usage of basic Tag.
+It can be closable by setting `closable` property.
 Closable Tag supports `close` events.